 - Medication: Over-the-counter pain relievers such as aspirin and ibuprofen help to bout the swelling.
 They can decrease swelling and relieve the pain.
 Depending on the condition of the patient, the doctor may prescribe a stronger drug to ease the pain.
-As the Degenerative Disc Disease may also lead to the condition, called muscle spasms, so the doctor also recommends medicine to help dismiss them.
+The Degenerative Disc Disease may also lead to the condition, called muscle spasms, so the doctor also recommends medicine to help dismiss them.

-- Physical therapy: During the physical therapy, different movements are devised that help to make the back and neck muscles more flexible and strong, thus supporting the spine.
+- Physical therapy: During the physical therapy, different movements have devised that help to make the back and neck muscles more flexible and strong, thus supporting the spine.
 Most of the patients may get long-term relief with medications and physical therapy.

 - Steroid shots: These are the strong medications that are prescribed to ease the pain, distension, and inflammation.
 A steroid shot is usually suggested to be given in the epidural space in the back (a fluid-filled area around the spinal cord) or it can also be given in the nerve or muscle.

-- Surgery: If the other treatment options didn’t give relief the pain, the doctor then recommends surgery.
+- Surgery: If the other treatment options didn’t give relieve the pain, the doctor then recommends surgery.
 Usually, a surgical procedure, called Discectomy, is performed in which the injured part of the vertebral disc is removed.
-Depending on the condition of the disc problem, the chiropractic surgeon may also remove the whole vertebral disc and place artificial one, or if the case is more severe, the spinal bones are permanently connected with each other after removing the disc.
+Depending on the condition of the disc problem, the chiropractic surgeon may also remove the whole vertebral disc and place an artificial one, or if the case is more severe, the spinal bones are permanently connected with each other after removing the disc.

 What are the symptoms, causes & treatments for Herniated Disc?

-If a disc problem is producing nerve root pain, or pain that travels along one of the nerves that exit the spine, it is called radicular pain.
+If a disc problem is producing nerve root pain, or pain that travels along with one of the nerves that exit the spine, it is called radicular pain.
 This can occur if the inner material of the disc, the soft nucleus, leaks out of the disc (or “herniates”) and dashes the nerve root.
 The material within the disc is highly inflammatory, and any interaction with a nerve can cause pain.
 Most commonly, Herniated Discs occur in the lower back (called, lumbar spine) and they can also occur in the neck (called, cervical spine).

 The common signs and symptoms of herniated disc include:

-- Pain in arm or leg: The patient feels severe pain in buttocks, thighs, calves and some part of the foot if the herniated disc is located in the lower Similarly, the patient feels intense pain in shoulder and arm if the herniated disc is located in the neck.
-This pain may also sprout into the arms or legs when the patient sneezes, coughs or moves his/her spine in certain positions.
+- Pain in arm or leg: The patient feels severe pain in buttocks, thighs, calves, and some part of the foot if the herniated disc is located in the lower Similarly, the patient feels intense pain in shoulder and arm if the herniated disc is located in the neck.
+This pain may also sprout into the arms or legs when the patient sneezes, coughs, or moves his/her spine in certain positions.